 Intentional Landfill Burning

 Burning of municipal waste in the open is not recommended under any circumstances, although in some rural and isolated districts in the United Kingdom, the practice continued until the mid-1980s.
-The practice is also known to have been practised by the author in rural France as recently as ten years ago in the mid 1990s, where a rural household waste site was found where the operator systematically set fire to the piles of rubbish on a daily basis.
+The practice is also known to have been practiced by the author in rural France as recently as ten years ago in the mid 1990s, where a rural household waste site was found where the operator systematically set fire to the piles of rubbish on a daily basis.